 Besides the upscale dining, the highlight of our stay in Ballyvaughn was walking the Cliffs of Moher, starting in nearby Doolin.
 Gregans Castle served as a wonderful home base for exploring the cliff walk and Poulnabrone Dolmen.
 By the way, one of Gregans Castle’s neighbors is a sheep farmer and personalized cliff walks may be arranged with him as your guide.
 So be sure to take advantage of these concierge services while you’re here.
 You’ll learn about the mysterious Burren and you’ll discover for yourself what makes this place along Ireland’s Wild Atlantic Way so special.
 Personally, I can’t wait to return!

 Room rates start at €175, including bed and breakfast for one person and €245 for two persons per night.
 Check the website for current pricing.
 Gregans Castle is a member of Ireland’s Blue Book.
+But you can still check rates and book online with Travelocity or Expedia.

 Review by Nancy D. Brown, Bay Area Travel Writer and nature lover.
 I was a guest of Gregans Castle will exploring Ireland’s Wild Atlantic Way.
 All photos courtesy of Nancy D. Brown.